billkarsh/SpikeGLX/Markdown/UserManual.md

 * `imec0`: Imec probe-0 data operating over PXIe or USB.
 * `imec1`: Imec probe-1 data operating over PXIe or USB.
 * ... : And so on.
-Up to 4 probes per PXIe module, 2 probes per USB Onebox.
+Up to 4 probes per PXIe module, 2 probes per USB OneBox.
-* `obx0`: Imec Onebox-0 analog and digital data operating over USB.
+* `obx0`: Imec OneBox-0 analog and digital data operating over USB.
-* `obx1`: Imec Onebox-1 analog and digital data operating over USB.
+* `obx1`: Imec OneBox-1 analog and digital data operating over USB.
 * ... : And so on.
 * `nidq`: Whisper/NI-DAQ acquisition from PXIe, PCI or USB devices.